Chymyst/chymyst-core/docs/chymyst01.md

 ```

+This program also contradicts the intended meaning of reaction sites, namely that molecules arrive there to wait for their reaction partners.
+If we defined two RSs as in the example just given and then emit `x(123)`, the molecule `x(123)` must go to the first RS if it is to react with `a()` and to the second RS if it is to react with `b()`.
+There is no single RS where `x()` could wait for both of its possible reaction partners, and `x()` cannot be present at two reaction sites at the same time.

-What the programmer probably meant to write is that the molecule `x()` has two reactions that consume it.
+What the programmer probably meant is simply that the molecule `x()` has two different reactions that consume it.
 Correct use of `Chymyst` requires that we put these two reactions together into _one_ reaction site:

 ```scala